-This is a long post, so feel free to share or save it for later!
+This is a long post, so make sure you save it for later and share it with others!
 Thanks for your support!

 Your homepage is what your visitors will see first.
 Thus, it should make them feel like you’re THE freelancer who can help them achieve their goals.

 If you build a stunning portfolio homepage, your visitors are obviously more likely to get in touch with you.
 And that, my friend, means more work and more income for you.